pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 Naturally, there are lots of options and features not covered in this article.
 I recommend browsing through the [Nightwatch](http://nightwatchjs.org/) and [Selenium](http://www.seleniumhq.org/) documentation to get a fuller sense of what you can do with browser automation.

 If you have any questions or corrections, feel free to leave a comment below.
+I hope you enjoyed reading this tutorial!